College Students and Parents: What You Need to Know About the 2017–18 FAFSA®

-Changes to federal legislation have resulted in some significant changes in student aid programs for all college and university students.
-Many of these changes go into effect July 1, 2012.
+Other changes to federal legislation have resulted in some significant changes in student aid programs for all college and university students.
+Many of the following changes went into effect July 1, 2012.

 Pell Grant Eligibility: